Tracing Output Formats¶

 Available Formats¶

-The following examples will have to be added into a Tracee configuration file.
+The following examples will have to be added into a Tracee configuration file or CLI flags.

 JSON¶